 Do you have a question about our Online Application System?
 Then you can find the answer in our FAQ Online Application System:

-The course will be online.
+First week: The course will be online.
 We will use KIT Virtual Grounds, KIT’s virtual community of professionals in health and international development, exchanging material, providing support, and communicating to participants.
 Zoom will be used for sessions and group activities (links and descriptions of activities will be announced on Virtual Grounds).
 This way, we will make it easier for those looking to expand their knowledge but cannot be in Amsterdam.
 They can be followed via an internet connection from anywhere in the world.

 You should make sure to have a good working device and stable internet connection.